 Featured in Ellen Lupton's Graphic Design: The New Basics.

-I'm available for creative direction, brand consulting, brand identity, and illustration.
+I'm available for design direction, brand consulting, brand identity, and illustration.
 Reach me at j.bagheri.design [at] gmail.com.